 1 bay leaf

-10. Shred chicken: Transfer chicken to a plate and pull meat apart into bite-sized strips using two forks.
+3. Shred chicken: About 25 minutes before you are ready to eat, transfer the cooked chicken breasts to a plate.
+Pull the meat apart into bite-sized pieces using two forks.

-13. Add and cook: Add the noodles and cook for 7-8 minutes or according to package directions.
+5. Add noodles: Add the noodles and cook according to time on the package.

 Invite more of these fine and flavorful soups to your table...

 "Chicken Soup and Sickness: MedlinePlus Medical Encyclopedia."
 National Library of Medicine - National Institutes of Health.
 Accessed February 6, 2016. https://www.nlm.nih.gov/medlineplus/ency/article/002067.htm

 Cook, John.
 "Positive Thinking and Self-Fulfilling Prophecies and Actions."
 In The Book of Positive Quotations, 2nd ed.
 Minneapolis, MN: Fairview Press, 1997.